 You think “the rest” means getting over to your friend’s house and going to the movie.
 You don’t realize that, having made it across the living room tonight, and tomorrow and the day after and the day after, nothing in the rest of your life will be that hard.
 When you are tired and lost in the mountains, you will not be this tired.
 When you have climbed most of the night, through the day and into the next night, in the winter, without stopping, you will not be this tired.
 When you lock yourself up for sixty-two sleep-deprived days to finish your doctoral dissertation before your advisor retires, you will not be this tired.

 When you come through this, you will be a reed, not an oak.
 You will always know how easy it is to cross the threshold into darkness.
 You will always fear the darkness at least a little.
 But you will be resilient.
 You will adapt and bend and never break.

 Much later, twenty or thirty years later, you will understand this.
 You will realize that everyone has their struggles and their pains.
 As a result you will be slower to judge.
-You will realize what matters to you and what doesn’t.
-As a result, you wil spend your time well, or at least better.
-You will realize that you do not need permission or or reciprocity to love.
-As a result, you will be surrounded by love.
-You will learn to accept a compliment, a hard lesson.
-As a result, you will be able to give them.
-You will know realize that you do not need to seek the approval of others but, let’s be honest, that may be the hardest lesson.
-You still have a lot to learn.
+You will be better at seeing what matters to you and what doesn’t.
+You will realize that you do not need permission to love.
+You will learn to accept a compliment without flinching.
+A hard lesson, but once learned, you will be able to give them.
+You will realize that you do not need to seek the approval of others but, let’s be honest, that may be the hardest lesson.
+You will still have a lot to learn.